paralax/ColossalOpera/practical/where_to_buy_liquor.md

 # Questions to Answer

-* For beer sales across Iowa, what is the most popular street name across all cities?
+* For beer sales across Iowa (e.g. where someone buys beer, not just any alcohol), what is the most popular street name across all cities?
-* What's the most popular non-beer beverage bought in 2014?
+* What's the most popular non-beer beverage bought in 2016?
 * What store has made the most profit (the difference between the state cost per bottle and the sales price per bottle times the quantity of all bottles sold)?
 * What are the top types of alcohol commonly bought together? (e.g. "wine and tequila")
 * What day of the week sees the most vodka sales?